Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

-5. Even if you have health insurance or Medicare, you can still save 10%-80% on hundreds of prescription medications at GoodRX.com.
-Here is how they can help you:
+- Even if you have health insurance or Medicare, you can still save 10%-80% on hundreds of prescription medications at GoodRX.com.

 On GoodRx's web site, enter the name of the medication, its dosage and quantity, your location, and a geographical range of up to 25 miles.
 For location, a zip code will suffice.
 In seconds, you will see current prices, discounts, and manufacturer's coupons from major pharmacy and supermarket chains, local pharmacies, and mail order companies.

 A few apps promise to help you find the best prices on medications.
 To find out whether they really work, we tried four of them—GoodRx, LowestMed, Mobile Rx Card, and Pocket Doctor—to price a month’s supply of the cholesterol-lowering drug Lipitor (40 milligrams) and its generic equivalent, atorvastatin, using a ZIP code near our offices in Yonkers, N.Y.

 We also tested whether the app would tap into generic discount plans by pricing another cholesterol drug, pravastatin (Pravachol and generic).
 And we priced Advil and its generic, ibuprofen.
 GoodRx worked well, but we suggest that you skip the other three.

 1. If you do not have dental insurance, consider visiting a dental school where all work is supervised.
 Here is a complete list of dental schools in the United States and Puerto Rico:

 - Arizona School of Dentistry and Oral Health